 Once approval is received in writing, Human Resources will work with the hiring Manager to finalize the job description.
 Recruitment is a joint responsibility between the Organizational Unit Head, the hiring Manager and Human Resources.
 All new or revised positions, accompanied by complete job descriptions, must be evaluated and appropriate USG assigned by Human Resources before any recruitment can take place.

 When setting job requirements, Organizational Unit Heads are expected to identify the minimum qualifications essential to the position (i.e., core) and to distinguish between skills and the particular application of those skills.
 For example, it may be reasonable to consider a candidate who has shown the necessary skills to operate a particular software package qualified for a position even though the hiring department uses different software.
-Organizational Unit Heads are expected to ensure that the essential qualifications and experience for the position reflect the minimum required to encourage a competitive pool of applicants.
+Organizational Unit Heads are expected to ensure that the essential qualifications and experience for the position reflect the minimum required to encourage a competitive and inclusive pool of applicants.
 For positions USG 6-15 inclusive, hiring managers may, in consultation with Human Resources, identify a minimum number of candidates (usually two or three) required for the pool (see Appendix G, Expanding the Pool for more information).

 A category of position, referred to as “career path,” is designed to reflect increased knowledge, problem solving and accountability over an extended period of time.
 They are advertised at various classification levels to provide flexibility in recruiting individuals at differing levels of skill and knowledge (e.g., USG 10-12).